Pennsylvania state senator arrested on child pornography charges

 Breaking News Emails

-A Pennsylvania state senator was arrested on charges of child pornography Tuesday night, authorities said.
+A Pennsylvania state senator arrested on charges of child pornography resigned Wednesday.

 Sen. Michael Folmer, 63, was charged with sexual abuse of children, possession of child pornography, and criminal use of a communication facility after child pornography images were found on his phone, Pennsylvania Attorney General Josh Shapiro announced Tuesday.

-On Wednesday, Gov. Tom Wolf called on Folmer, a Republican representing Lebanon County, to resign.
+On Wednesday, Gov. Tom Wolf called on Folmer, a Republican representing Lebanon County, to resign, calling the charges against the lawmaker "disgusting and beyond comprehension."

-“We elect leaders to serve as a voice for those who do not have the ability to advocate for their own needs, demanding that they will protect our children, families, and communities," Wolf said in a statement.
-"The charges against Senator Folmer are disgusting and beyond comprehension. ...
-He should immediately resign.”
+Later on Wednesday, leaders of the state Senate said in a statement that Folmer resigned, NBC Philadelphia reported.

 An investigation began in March and eventually led to the home of Folmer.